engelsjk/node-cupola-bot/README.md

 # node-cupola-bot
-The Overview Effect on Twitter, courtesy of the International Space Station's Cupola module using Mapbox & NASA's VIIRS imagery.
+The Overview Effect on Twitter!
+A bot simulating the view from the International Space Station's Cupola module using Mapbox & NASA's VIIRS imagery.

 ![](images/cupola-header.png)